10 simple yet powerful ways to grow your career

 The bottom line is that exercise helps improve how your brain functions.

-If you had to choose between sleep and exercise, pick exercise because exercise for 30 minutes a day significantly impacts your health.
-If you are averaging 7 hours of sleep every night, pick exercise.
-Your career will thank you.
+If you had to choose between sleep and exercise, pick exercise.
+Exercise for 30 minutes a day significantly impacts your health.

 4. Start a hobby

-Your brain needs activity to function correctly.
-To grow your career, you need to be a well-round person.
-Stay active with sports, hiking, yoga, arts and crafts.
-Find a hobby that helps you escape from the everyday grind of work.
+Your brain needs activity to work correctly.
+To advance your career, you need to be well-rounded.
+Stay active with sports, hiking, yoga, arts, and crafts.

 I find my hobby outside of work helps me with work.
-Often you can learn something outside of work that applies to work.
+Often, you can learn something outside of work that applies to work.
 It doesn’t have to be.

 The goal of a hobby is to refresh your mind and think about things differently.